 Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

-As our community adjusts to the outbreak of COVID-19, our thoughts are with those who are disproportionately affected.
-During the school closure we are shifting our programs to meet the changing needs of students and their families, including setting up an emergency fund.
+During the COVID-19 pandemic, we are shifting our programs to meet the changing needs of students and their families.
+This includes our emergency fund.

 With your support, we can come together and support those most impacted by addressing the economic impact of reduced and lost work due to the broader COVID-19 outbreak.
 Families need food, personal care items, rental and utility assistance, gas cards, and more.